2022 Monaco Grand Prix

 The 2022 Monaco Grand Prix (officially known as the Formula 1 Grand Prix de Monaco 2022) was a Formula One motor race held on 29 May 2022 at the Circuit de Monaco in the Principality of Monaco.
 It was round 7 of 22 in the 2022 Formula One World Championship.

 Charles Leclerc took pole in front of Carlos Sainz Jr. and Sergio Pérez.
 The race started with a rolling start after a 65-minute delay.
 Leclerc lost the race lead to strategy error and dropped down to fourth place behind Max Verstappen and Sainz, as Pérez won the race.

+The result enabled Pérez to reduce his deficit to Verstappen and Leclerc, meaning that the top three drivers were covered by just 15 points heading into the next round in Baku.
+Red Bull increased their points advantage over Ferrari to 36 points after securing their fourth consecutive Grand Prix victory.

 Background

 Championship standings before the race

 Max Verstappen was the Drivers' Championship leader after the sixth round, the Spanish Grand Prix, with 110 points, 6 ahead of Charles Leclerc in second, with Sergio Pérez in third, 25 points behind Verstappen.
 In the Constructors' Championship, Red Bull Racing led Ferrari by 26 points and Mercedes by 75.